moneroguides/1x02-setting-up-your-own-node/scriptv2-CJedit.md

 - Scroll down until you see the *Exclusions* Section and choose *Add or remove exclusions*
 - Click *Add an exclusion*
 - Choose *Folder*
-- The select the folder that you just created in the root directory
+- Then select the folder that you just created in the root directory

 ### CREATING A CONFIG FILE